Impact of Marijuana on Adolescent Suicide

 Recreational Cannabis Use By Teens Linked to Risk of Depression, Suicidality – May 2023.
 A Columbia University study has found that teens who use cannabis recreationally are two to four times as likely to develop psychiatric disorders, such as depression and suicidality, than teens who don’t use cannabis at all.

 Suicidality risk after using cannabis and cannabinoids: An umbrella review – July 2023.
 Evidence generally showed a positive association between cannabis use and suicidal ideation and attempt among the general population, military veterans, and bipolar or major depression patients.
 A bidirectional causal association between cannabis and suicidal ideation was also mentioned.
 Moreover, a younger age of initiation, long-term use, and heavy consumption were reported to be associated with even worse suicidal outcomes.
 On the contrary, current evidence indicates that the therapeutic cannabis is safe.
-In conclusion, the literature supports the cannabis-suicidality association in recreational use
+In conclusion, the literature supports the cannabis-suicidality association in recreational use.

 US trends in the association of suicide ideation/behaviors with marijuana use among adolescents ages 12–17 and differences by gender and race/ethnicity – January 2023.
 This study found higher rates of suicidal behaviors among youth that used marijuana in the past-year compared to youth that did not.
 This study analyzed the relationship between self-reported marijuana use frequency in the past-year and suicide ideation, plan, and attempt among youth ages 12 to 17 using the National Surveys on Drug Use and Health (NSDUH) data from 2015 to 2019.